thomas-dsl-johnson/OATS/README.md

 # Download from https://www.docker.com/products/docker-desktop/
 # Mount the .dmg

 # 2. Pull the relevant image from Intel's Docker Hub.
+See https://hub.docker.com/r/intel/oneapi-basekit/tags?page=3
 docker pull intel/oneapi-basekit:2022.1.2-devel-ubuntu18.04
 # The download is 5.6 Gb, it may take some time